Governor Phil Murphy • Lt.Governor Sheila Oliver

 PURPOSE: To mitigate the impacts of emerald ash borer within the state by removing at-risk ash wood and trees prior to the onset of widespread ash mortality.

-PROJECT SUMMARY: New Jersey State Forest Service and State Park Service are working together to mitigate the impacts of the EAB within the state by removing at-risk ash (infested or near infested) prior to the onset of widespread ash mortality.
-Approximately 1500 ash trees have been identified within the D&R Canal State Park that are at risk to EAB attack.
-Whole tree removal is necessary within the high-use areas to reduce hazard trees and to combat EAB.
-As logging operations are not feasible due to size of machinery, the course of action consists of hiring a professional tree service company to chip small diameter trees and tree tops.
-Trees that are too large for chipping will be left on site in log lengths of 8 feet to prevent the movement of solid wood outside the infected area.
-Restoration will then take place by planting tree whips or seedlings in various locations.
-Potential seedlings to be planted are swamp white oak, sycamore, black gum, and sweet gum at a rate of 500 trees per acre.
+PROJECT SUMMARY: New Jersey State Forest Service and State Park Service worked together to mitigate the impacts of the EAB within the state by removing at-risk ash (infested or near infested) prior to the onset of widespread ash mortality.
+Approximately 1500 ash trees were identified within the D&R Canal State Park that are at risk to EAB attack.
+Whole tree removal was necessary within the high-use areas to reduce hazard trees and to combat EAB.
+As logging operations were not feasible due to size of machinery, a professional tree service company was hired to chip small diameter trees and tree tops.
+Trees that were too large for chipping were left on site in log lengths of 8 feet to prevent the movement of solid wood outside the infected area.
+Restoration then took place by planting tree whips or seedlings in various locations.
+Seedlings planted included swamp white oak, sycamore, black gum, and sweet gum at a rate of 500 trees per acre.

-Once the ash trees are removed, areas with invasive species and other competing vegetation such as Japanese stitlgrass and Japanese barberry will be spot-treated using herbicide applied by a licensed applicator.
+Once the ash trees were removed, areas with invasive species and other competing vegetation such as Japanese stiltgrass and Japanese barberry were spot treated using herbicide applied by a licensed applicator.

 BENEFITS: Removal of the infested ash trees will decrease the mortality rate over time and the replanting efforts will contribute to a healthier forest ecosystem.

-FUNDING: ONRR is funding this project at the cost of $484,000 to cover the removal and planting efforts.
+FUNDING: ONRR funded this project at the cost of $484,000 to cover the removal and planting efforts.

-SCHEDULE: The project will take place over a 5-year period and was started in late winter/early spring of 2017.
-The work must be coordinated around the timing restrictions for threatened and endangered species.
+SCHEDULE: The project took place over a 5-year period and was started in late winter/early spring of 2017 and completed in 2022.
+The work was coordinated around the timing restrictions for threatened and endangered species.

 Hazard Ash Removal and Restoration Map